-- 52. This viewpoint is located on a local road at approximately 75m AOD and 0.6km south of the built development within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+- 56. This viewpoint is located on a local road at approximately 75m AOD and 0.6km south of the steel portal frame building within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 This location was identified during fieldwork as the only open section of the road where a clear view towards the built development was available.
-As illustrated in the photograph within the photomontage booklet, this local road is bordered by mature hedgerows with several mature hedgerow trees.
-Furthermore, woodland in the intervening landscape serves to add further layers of vegetation to views from the road so that this glimpsed view is available in summer months.
-In winter months visibility of the built development is likely to be slightly more open, but would still be layered and filtered by the mature vegetation in the intervening landscape. - 53.
-The viewpoint represents views of motorists (medium sensitivity) and nearby footpath users (high/ medium sensitivity). - 54.
-Currently in summer months the magnitude of change in the view is slight, resulting in a minor impact for motorists and a moderate/minor impact for footpath users at this point.
-The building is discernible, but not prominent or dominant within the view. - 55.
-Currently in winter months the building will be slightly more visible, filtered through existing mature vegetation where the magnitude of change will at most be moderate, resulting in a moderate/minor impact for motorists and a moderate impact for footpath users at this point. - 56.
-In ten years the proposed woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
-In summer months the screening effect of this additional vegetation would result in a negligible magnitude of change and a minor/negligible impact for motorists with a minor impact for footpath users at this point.
-In winter months the screening would be slightly less effective, resulting in a slight magnitude of change, and a minor impact for motorists with a moderate/minor impact for footpath users at this point.
+As illustrated in the existing view photographs taken between 2018 and 2021 and included within the viewpoint booklet, this local road is bordered by mature hedgerows with several mature hedgerow trees.
+Furthermore, woodland in the intervening landscape serves to add further layers of vegetation to views from the road so that this glimpsed view is available in summer months, depending on the height of the roadside hedgerows.
+In winter months visibility of the built development is likely to be slightly more open, but would still be layered and filtered by the mature vegetation in the intervening landscape, including the leylandii and deciduous trees on the bund immediately south of the steel portal frame building. - 57.
+The viewpoint represents views of motorists (medium sensitivity) and nearby footpath users (high/ medium sensitivity). - 58.
+Currently in summer months the magnitude of change in the view is negligible, resulting in a minor/negligible impact for motorists and a minor impact for footpath users at this point.
+The building is discernible, but not prominent or dominant within the view. - 59.
+Currently in winter months the building will be slightly more visible, filtered through existing mature vegetation where the magnitude of change will at most be slight, resulting in a minor impact for motorists and a moderate/minor impact for footpath users at this point. - 60.
+In ten years the proposed woodland planting on the proposed earthworks will have established and this is illustrated by a photomontage from this viewpoint.
+In summer months the screening effect of this additional vegetation would at worst result in a negligible magnitude of change and a minor/negligible impact for motorists with a minor impact for footpath users at this point.
+In winter months the screening would be as effective as in summer months due to its depth and height, aided by the proposed earthworks.